Leadership Studies, Ed.D.

 Admission Requirements

-The decision to admit an applicant to doctoral work constitutes a significant institutional and faculty commitment in the form of advising, teaching, chairing or serving on student committees, collaboratively conducting and presenting research, evaluating assessments, and guiding the successful completion of the dissertation.
+The decision to admit an applicant to doctoral work constitutes a significant institutional and faculty commitment to advising, teaching, chairing or serving on student committees, collaboratively conducting and presenting research, evaluating assessments, and guiding the successful completion of the dissertation.
 The applicant should note the decision to admit students to the doctoral program is a collective judgment of the program faculty and represents their determination of the likelihood that the candidate will succeed in all major phases of the degree program.
-These judgments take into account the applicant’s professional experiences, communication and thinking skills, and other relevant capabilities and dispositions, both individually and relative to the characteristics of the entire, active applicant pool.
-Admission to the program is selective and competitive, thus, an applicant is not automatically admitted on the basis of meeting only the minimum criteria.
-A variety of performance measures may be considered during the admission application review, via a formal and objective evaluation process including, but not limited to, undergraduate and graduate grade point averages and scores on the Graduate Records Examination (GRE).
-The Fall 2024 admission cycle (applications for a Fall 2024 start) is the final admission cycle for which results from the Miller Analogies Test (MAT) may be considered.
+These holistic judgments take into account the applicant’s professional experiences, communication and thinking skills, and other relevant capabilities and dispositions, both individually and relative to the characteristics of the entire, active applicant pool.
+Applicants are not automatically admitted on the basis of meeting only the minimum or preferred criteria.
+A variety of performance measures may be considered during the holistic admission application review, via a formal and objective evaluation process including, but not limited to, undergraduate and graduate grade point averages, interviews and assessments, record of scholarly engagement and publication, and scores on graduate admissions exams, when available.

 Application and Admission Dates

 The “Marshall University Graduate Application for Admission” must be completed and submitted with the appropriate application fee.
-The application may be completed via the Marshall University Application for Graduate Admission and the applicant should indicate on the application that they desire to be accepted into the online doctor of education (EDD) program in Leadership Studies.
+The application may be completed via the Marshall University Application for Graduate Admission at www.marshall.edu/admissions/graduate and the applicant should indicate on the application that they desire to apply to the online Doctor of Education (Ed.D.) program in Leadership Studies.
 The Leadership Studies Doctoral Program reviews application files once completed, with all required credentials submitted.

 The Ed.D. program utilizes a selective and competitive admission process, for fall semester admission only.
 The priority deadline for full consideration is April 15, prior to the fall term for which the applicant is seeking admission.
-Applications from well-qualified candidates, received after April 15, may be considered for admission if capacity remains in the program.
-The program may also choose to offer a waitlist option, at its sole discretion, for select admission terms, depending on applicant qualifications and available space in the program.
+Completed applications received after April 15, may be considered for admission on a competitive basis, while capacity remains in the program.
+The program may also offer a waitlist option, at its sole discretion, for select admission terms, depending on applicant qualifications and available space in the program.

-All application materials, including official transcripts and test scores must be on file in the MU Graduate Admissions Office and the Leadership Studies Ed.D.
+All required application materials must be on file in the MU Graduate Admissions Office and the Leadership Studies Ed.D.
 Office before admission requests will be considered.
-The following items are required for all students applying for admission to the LS Ed.D. program.
+The following items are required and/or preferred for all students applying for admission to the Leadership Studies Ed.D. program.

 Items Submitted to MU Graduate Admissions Office

-Application: The “Marshall University Graduate Application for Admission” must be completed and submitted with the appropriate application fee.
-The application may be completed online at Graduate Admissions Application.
-The applicant indicates on the application that s/he desires to be accepted into the online doctor of education (Ed.D.) program and specifies the major of Leadership Studies (major code GEJ0).
-The program major should be selected based upon past experience, career aspirations, and personal aptitudes of the applicant.
+Application: The “Marshall University Graduate Application for Admission” must be completed and submitted by all applicants, with the appropriate application fee.
+The application may be completed online at www.marshall.edu/admissions/graduate.
+The applicant indicates on the application that s/he desires to be accepted into the online Doctor of Education (Ed.D.) program and specifies the major of Leadership Studies (major code GEJ0).

 Transcripts: The applicant must request that official transcripts of all completed undergraduate and graduate degree programs be sent by the degree-granting institution(s) to the MU Graduate Admissions Office.
 A minimum graduate grade point average (GPA) of 3.0 is required in order to be considered for admission.
-A master’s degree from an accepted, accredited institution is required for admission.
+A master’s degree from an accepted, accredited institution is required for admission and preference is given to applicants who have successfully completed a thesis as part of their master’s degree program.

 Items Submitted to the Leadership Studies Ed.D.
 Office

 The following items are to be submitted to the Leadership Studies Ed.D.
 Office.
-Hard copies may be sent to Graduate Admissions, One John Marshall Drive, Huntington, WV 25755.
-Electronic copies may be sent to the LS Ed.D. administrative staff.
+Hard copies may be sent to 100 Angus E. Peyton Drive, South Charleston, WV 25303- 1600.
+Electronic copies may be sent to the Leadership Studies Ed.D. administrative staff.

 The applicant’s ability to synthesize ideas to the level required for work in this advanced degree program and the appropriateness of the applicant’s goals as they relate to the objectives of the Ed.D. program will be assessed.
 The goals statement may be mailed or sent electronically as a Microsoft Word document to the address listed above.

-Resume: The applicant must provide a current professional CV or resume, including educational and work experience and current address, phone number(s), and email address.
+Resume: The applicant must provide a current professional CV or resume with the following information: educational accomplishments (including the title of any thesis completed to fulfill the requirements for a master’s degree and/or other academic publications), work experience, current address, phone number(s), and email address.
 These documents may also be submitted through one of the addresses above.

 Interview and Assessment

-Upon review of the completed application materials, applicants who are selected to participate in an initial, electronic interview and writing assessment will be notified.
+Upon review of the completed application materials, applicants who are selected to participate in an initial, electronic interview and writing assessment (at no additional cost to the applicant) will be notified.
 Formal and established criteria will be utilized by program faculty to objectively review each applicant and determine admissibility.
 Being invited to interview does not guarantee admission to the program.
 Interviews and assessments provide the faculty with the opportunity to closely examine applicants’ qualifications and goals beyond the printed materials submitted in the application process.
 Interviews and assessments will be conducted electronically, and applicants will be notified as soon as possible regarding the faculty’s decision regarding their applications for admission.

-Applicants who are denied admission to the program and wish to be reconsidered may submit a written request to the LS Doctoral Program Coordinator.
-Records of applicants who are not admitted will be maintained on file by the LS Ed.D.
-Office for a period of one year.
+Applicants who are denied admission to the program and wish to be reconsidered may submit a written request to the Leadership Studies Doctoral Program Admissions Committee.
+Records of applicants who are not admitted will be maintained on file by the Leadership Studies Ed.D. office for a period of one year.

 Program Requirements

-To remain in good standing, and in addition to Marshall University's standards for good standing at the graduate level, students admitted to the LS Ed.D. program must adhere to all policies and procedures outlined in the Leadership Studies Ed.D.
+To remain in good standing, and in addition to Marshall University's standards for good standing at the graduate level, students admitted to the Leadership Studies Ed.D. program must adhere to all policies and procedures outlined in the Leadership Studies Ed.D.
 Handbook, including the expectations listed below:

 - Maintain continuous enrollment in the program from admission and first term of enrollment through graduation, with satisfactory progress toward the degree and dissertation (i.e., completion of coursework two out of three contiguous terms from admission to the program through admission to candidacy; after admission to candidacy, the student must be enrolled every term (i.e., spring, summer and fall).